awslabs/aws-cfn-control/README.md

 TL;DR

 1. Build cfnctl parameters file
-2. Fill in parameter values by editing the cfnctl configuration file (in ~/.cfnparam)
+2. Fill in values in the parameters file (in ~/.cfnparam)
 3. Launch the stack
 4. Check stack status and outputs